 I’ve had a number of people send me notes with questions about changing this recipe, and how it would affect canning safety.
 While it’s possible to change any canning recipe if you know the principles of safe canning, I wouldn’t recommend it unless you really understand what’s going on with the food chemistry.

-It’s important to note that while tomatillos are acidic enough for water bath canning, the other ingredients in this recipe are not.
+It’s important to note that while some studies suggest that tomatillos are acidic enough for water bath canning, the other ingredients in this recipe are not.
 Both onions and peppers are low acid foods, and they require the lime juice in this recipe for safe water bath canning.

 You can substitute citric acid dissolved in water for the lime juice, but you’d have to use quite a bit.
 One teaspoon of citric acid is equal to 1/4 cup citrus juice, so you’d need to add at least 4 teaspoons to this recipe.

 If you’re really set on making this sauce without lime juice or another acid, for whatever reason, the salsa verde must be pressure canned.
-I couldn’t say how long, since there’s no tested recipe for pressure canning tomatillo sauce, but I’d go with the instructions for pressure canning onions which require 40 minutes at 10 pounds pressure (under 1000 feet in elevation).
+I couldn’t say how long, since there’s no tested recipe for pressure canning tomatillo sauce, but my best guess would be to follow instructions for pressure canning onions which require 40 minutes at 10 pounds pressure (under 1000 feet in elevation).

 Salsa Verde Recipe for Canning